column(1) — Linux manual page

 -L, --keep-empty-lines

-ignore empty lines at all.
+ignore all empty lines.
 This option’s original name was

---table-empty-lines but is now deprecated because it gives
+--table-empty-lines, but has since been deprecated because it

-the false impression that the option only applies to table
+gives the false impression that the option only applies to

 -r, --tree column

-Specify column to use tree-like output.
-Note that the
+Specify the column to use for a tree-like output.
+Note that

-circular dependencies and other anomalies in child and parent
+the circular dependencies and other anomalies in child and

 -i, --tree-id column